plankp/Harvester/README.md

 ## Game Instructions

 *   Over time, plants will spawn randomly in the field
-*   When this happens, the game will notify you with a beep sound
+*   When this happens, the screen will flash and beep
 *   Click on grass or flowers to harvest them (a.k.a **_gain points_**)

 ### Notes